kyma-project/kyma/docs/serverless-v2/08-04-trigger-lambda-with-event.md

 3. Once in the lambda view, select **Add Event Trigger** in the **Event Triggers** section.

-4. Select the event type and version that you want to be a trigger for your lambda and select **Add** to confirm changes.
+4. Select the event type and version that you want to use as a trigger for your lambda and select **Add** to confirm changes.

 The `Event Triggers are successfully created` message appears and you will see the trigger available in the **Event Triggers** section in your lambda.